 The broad goal of call center management—to improve customer interactions while maximizing the number of interactions each agent handles—requires compromise.
-That compromise comes in the form of scripts and scripting strategies that seek to standardize customer service within the company’s guidelines and policies.
+That comes in the form of scripts and strategies to standardize customer service within the company’s guidelines and policies.

 To further discuss this report or obtain access to any of the charts above, feel free to contact me at firstname.lastname@example.org.